Speed Power Gunbike: Gameplay and premise

 Stages in Speed Power Gunbike are presented in 3D with a third-person perspective of the player character.
 The objective is to reach the end of each stage while avoiding obstacles, breaking through barriers, battling enemies, and then defeating a boss in a large arena.
 The player is tasked with doing all this while keeping watch on the Gunbike's "Anergy" meter, which acts as both health and a time limit and slowly ticks down from its full tank of 99, shown on a heads-up display (HUD).
 The meter drops rapidly every time damage is taken from enemies and will result in a game over should it hit zero.
 Bonus items can be picked up to refill the meter.
 Gunbikes can transform into three different modes.
 These modes can swapped between at any time with each one having different control schemes and certain advantages over the others.

-The first, Bike mode, appears as a motorcyle and is used primarily to quickly race through a stage at high speeds, but is easily affected by enemy attack and is difficult to turn.
+The first, Bike mode, appears as a motorcycle and is used primarily to quickly race through a stage at high speeds, but is easily affected by enemy attack and is difficult to turn.
 Gamepad buttons are mapped to acceleration, braking, and destroying enemies and stage barriers when at high speeds.
 The second, Robot mode, appears as a much slower, bipedal mech that offers high offensive and defensive capabilities.
 Simultaneous presses of different face buttons allow this mode to utilize a laser cannon, a rush maneuver, or a jump-thrust attack for battling enemies.
 The third, Rally mode, appears as a three-wheeled buggy, is easier to turn than the other modes, and is effective at exploring non-linear portions of a stage.
 Hitting two or more enemies or barriers in a row in either Bike or Rally mode will create a "Rush" combination that can be racked up for performing a special dash attack while in Robot mode.
 An even more powerful attack, capable of wiping out all on-screen enemies, can be executed if enough combinations are done in succession in order to fill the HUD's "G-Power" meter.